Ukraine pleads for weapons as fight looms on eastern front

 A Ukrainian naval vessel caught fire under unclear circumstances in the besieged port city of Mariupol, satellite photos analyzed Thursday by The Associated Press show.
 The images from Planet Labs PBC appear to show the Ukrainian command ship Donbas burning at the Sea of Azov port on Wednesday afternoon as a nearby building also burned.

-Mariupol Mayor Vadym Boichenko said more than 5,000 civilians have been killed during weeks of Russian bombardment and street fighting, including 210 children.
-British defense officials said 160,000 people remained trapped in the city, which had a prewar population of 430,000.
+Mariupol Mayor Vadym Boichenko said more than 5,000 civilians have been killed, including 210 children.
+British defense officials estimate that 160,000 people remain trapped in the city, which had a prewar population of 430,000.

-Oleksandr Shputun, spokesman for the General Staff of the Ukrainian Armed Forces, reported Thursday that Ukraine's second-largest city, Kharkiv, remained blockaded near the Donbas.
-He said Russian forces also were carrying out “brutal measures” in the southern Kherson region, which they hold.

-The International Criminal Court has opened an investigation into possible war crimes in Ukraine.
 In areas north of the capital, Ukrainian officials gathered evidence of Russian atrocities amid signs Moscow’s troops killed people indiscriminately before retreating.
+Some victims were apparently shot at close range or died with their hands bound.

 Western officials warned that similar atrocities were likely to have taken place in other areas occupied by Russian troops.
-Zelenskyy accused Russian forces of trying to cover up war crimes in areas still under their control, “afraid that the global anger over what was seen in Bucha would be repeated.”
+Zelenskyy accused Russian forces of removing dead bodies in an attempt to cover up war crimes in areas still under their control, “afraid that the global anger over what was seen in Bucha would be repeated.”

-“We have information that the Russian troops have changed tactics and are trying to remove the dead people, the dead Ukrainians, from the streets and cellars of territory they occupied,” he said in a nighttime video address.
-“This is only an attempt to hide the evidence and nothing more.”
+“This is only an attempt to hide the evidence and nothing more," he said in a nighttime video address.

+The International Criminal Court opened an investigation into possible war crimes in Ukraine before the grim discoveries near Kyiv fueled more urgent calls for the perpetrators of civilian atrocities to be brought to justice.
+Ukrainian authorities were transferring piles of body bags to a facility for identification and investigation,

-Two former German government ministers have submitted a criminal complaint with federal prosecutors seeking the opening of a war crimes probe against Russian officials, including President Vladimir Putin and Russian military personnel.
+Two former German government ministers submitted a criminal complaint with federal prosecutors, hoping to use national laws to seek a war crimes probe against Russian officials, including Putin and Russian military personnel.

-The pair want to use national laws allowing for the prosecution in Germany of individuals accused of serious crimes committed elsewhere.

-Lawyer Nikolaos Gazeas, who compiled the 140-page criminal complaint on their behalf, cited a report Thursday by news weekly Der Spiegel that said Germany’s foreign intelligence agency had intercepted radio messages between Russian soldiers discussing the killings of civilians in Bucha.
+Lawyer Nikolaos Gazeas, who compiled the 140-page criminal complaint, cited a report Thursday by news weekly Der Spiegel that said Germany’s foreign intelligence agency had intercepted radio messages between Russian soldiers discussing the killings of civilians in Bucha.

 In reaction to the alleged atrocities, the U.S. announced sanctions against Putin's two adult daughters and said it is toughening penalties against Russian banks.
 Britain banned investment in Russia and pledged to end its dependence on Russian coal and oil by the end of the year.